softeng-feup/open-cx-mr-simba/README.md

 "Have you ever found yourself in a conference spending more time keeping track of events and getting accquainted to the venue rather than networking and getting knowledge?
 Our solution for that is an agenda app for your smartphone that lets you, as a participant, organize you schedule.
 The app let's you plan out your daily activities and warns you before it's time to do them.

-However, what sets us apart from other agenda apps is that our app is connected with the event space and, as such, you get custom location-related notifications.
-If you get close to one of them, and an activity will start shortly in that area, you will receive a push notification warning you about it, so that you are connected with everything that is happening around you."
+However, what sets us apart from other agenda apps is that our use and connection with the event space, through the use of bluetooth beacons scattered throughout the conference space.
+You can see all the sessions that are going to start shortly and that are near you, so that you are connected with everything that is happening around you."

 ## Requirements

 As an agenda application, the main requirements of our product are connected to the display of information about the conference, to the customization of the schedules by the user and the warning/notification that an event in the schedule is about to begin.
-This information must be displayed in a manner that is aesthetically appealing and intuitive to the main user(conference-attendee).
-Moreover, our requirements are also influenced by the technologies that we are going to use, more specifically the use of bluetooth beacons to inform the user about nearby sessions and events, and the parsing, querying and display of the informations stored in a JSON file.
-As a mobile application the product needs to have a performance tailored to the capabilities of smarthphones.
+This information must be displayed in a manner that is aesthetically appealing and intuitive to the main user (conference-attendee).
+Moreover, our requirements are also influenced by the technologies that we are going to use, more specifically the use of bluetooth beacons to inform the user about nearby sessions and events, the parsing of the informations stored in a JSON file, and the querying and display of that information from a database (currently using SQLite).
+As a mobile application the product needs to have a performance tailored to the capabilities of smartphones.

 ### Use case diagram

+There are a lot of features and functionalities that we thought about, that would be useful and could be implemented in the future.
+In order to preserve the readability of this diagram, only the features that we have implemented (and a few extra features that we didn't) are present.
+For all the user stories that we considered and could be done in the future, please check the user stories board.

 ![Use case diagram](docs/use_case_diagram_1.png)